acmcomp/acm-debug-2024-Mahin200405/Solutions.md

 # Solution 3

 I just changed the Get method to post method in the submit route.
 And I changed the variable name from name to person-name, the way it was declared in the HTML script.

+# Solution 4

+3 changes:
+ - change nums.length to nums.length - 1 in the calling of the reverse functions
+ - change k to k-1 in the calling of the reverse function
+ - Within the definition of the reverse function, change end++ to end--